Tribunal d'instance

 In France prior to 2020, the Tribunal d'instance (literally "Court of First Instance") was a judicial lower court of record of first instance for general civil suits and included a criminal division, the Police Court (tribunal de police), which heard cases of misdemeanors or summary offences (contraventions).
 Since it had original jurisdiction, the Court's rulings could be appealed to a French appellate court or Supreme Court.
 Prior to 1958, the court was known as a Justice of the Peace Court (justice de paix) until the judicial restructuring of 1958.
+The court was merged with the Tribunal de grande instance to form the Tribunal judiciaire in 2020.

 In the Court, proceedings were conducted based on oral testimony and arguments, and, unlike in higher courts, legal counsel is not mandatory.

 Other judicial courts of original jurisdiction were: